How to edit videos for YouTube on a Chromebook?

-These are those 10% of use cases that I mentioned above and we feel that if there is a budget for a $10k camera a Chromebook really isn't the best devices to edit on.
+These are the 10% of use cases that I mentioned above and we feel that if you have the budget for a $10k camera then a Chromebook really isn't the best device for you to edit on.
 This is where a $50k Mac Pro would come in handy. :)

 So, can I use Chromebooks for my YouTube channel after all?

 Big YES, we definitely think that Chromebooks are cheap, portable, flexible devices that would allow you to maintain and grow a YouTube channel with no issues.

 Most of today's footage comes from sources like smartphones, screen recording software, webcams or affordable camcorders and mirrorless cameras.
 These types of videos are typically pretty small and easy to store in the cloud, so a chromebook video editor will have no problems storing it in the cloud.
 And even if the videos were to be higher quality and come in unusual formats that a Chromebook typically wouldn't be able to play natively, Flixier would automatically encode them to make them easy to view and edit on your Chromebook with almost no loss in video or audio quality.

 When we also count other features like direct publishing to YouTube that takes seconds, an advanced timeline and advanced features like video speed-up/slow-down and green screen we are sure that a Chromebook with the right video editing software will complement your YouTube channel nicely.